 \section{Results}

-Popular metrics such as peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) are evaluated to see the quantitative performance of 3D U-NetR.
+Commonly used quantitative metrics are selected such as peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) to see the quantitative performance of 3D U-NetR.
 The root mean squared error (RMSE) represents L2 error and is used when calculating PSNR \cite{yuanji2003image}.
 The definition of the RMSE is given as follows:

 where $\hat{y}$ and $y$ represent the vector forms of the reconstructed and ground truth image, respectively.
-In addition, sub index $i$ denotes each pixel.
+In addition, sub-index $i$ denotes each pixel.
 Similarly, PSNR can be defined as:

-$MAX_i$ is the maximum value of image which is 255 for 8 bit images.
+$MAX_i$ is the maximum value of the image which is 255 for 8-bit images.
 Even though PSNR is commonly used for image quality assessment, it only calculates pixel-wise cumulative error and does not represent how similar the images are.
-Therefore, the SSIM is used as a second image quality metric to evaluate the similarity of luminance, contrast and structure \cite{wang2003multiscale}.
+Therefore, the SSIM is used as a second image quality metric to evaluate the similarity of luminance, contrast, and structure \cite{wang2003multiscale}.

 where $\mu_x$ and $\mu_y$ represent the average of reconstructed and ground truth images, respectively. $\sigma_x^2$ and $\sigma_y^2$ indicate the variance of reconstructed and ground truth images, respectively.
-In addition, $\sigma_{xy}$ is the covariance of the reconstructed and ground truth image. $c_1$ and $c_2$ constants are calculated based on the dynamic range of image and they are 2.55 and 7.65 correspondingly for 8 bit images.,
+In addition, $\sigma_{xy}$ is the covariance of the reconstructed and ground truth image. $c_1$ and $c_2$ constants are calculated based on the dynamic range of images and they are 2.55 and 7.65 correspondingly for 8-bit images.